drufball/layered-apis/README.md

 Finally, there is a question as to whether we need explicit import at all.
 We could pursue ways to identify features that are used on the page and automatically import them.
 Perhaps through a manifest of some sort.

-# Benefits
+# Benefits to web developers

+## Cheaper high-level features

+Permafills will reduce the amount of script developers need to load over the network.

+Also, because developers explicitly import the features they use, we don’t bloat the global context of the platform for everyone.
+You only pay the cost of a feature (including increased JS context start time) for features that you use.

+## Encourage layering

-By implementing as unprivileged JavaScript, we are forced to identify and ship the appropriate low-level primitives needed to build the high-level feature.
-This gives web developers the tools they need to build their own versions and it allows us to experiment with the API design as a pure JS library before shipping.
+By implementing permafills as unprivileged JavaScript, we are forced to identify and ship the appropriate low-level primitives needed to build the high-level feature.
+This gives web developers the tools they need to build their own applications and libraries.

-Using modules means that features are explicitly imported, so the global namespace isn't polluted and sites only pay runtime costs for the features they use.
+## Hackable

+Because permafills are maintained in the open and written in JavaScript, developers can more easily contribute to them.
+We'd maintain the same high bar we do for contributions to a web standard, but the turnaround time for developers getting their feature requests (or bug fixes!) into the versions shipping with browsers could be shorter.

+## Built-in fallback

+Permafills are instantly usable in all browsers via the built-in fallback to non-permafill polyfill code.

+# Benefits to browser implementers

+## Healthier platform implementation

-Implementing in JavaScript also provides a clean implementation boundary.
-Changing part of the JavaScript implementation can't create thorny bugs throughout the renderer.
+Implementing in JavaScript provides a clean implementation boundary.
+Changing a JavaScript library can't create thorny bugs throughout the renderer.

-Finally, there is the potential for browsers to share these JavaScript implementations.
+## Code sharing

+Permafill code will be shared between browsers, making interop trivial.

+Code sharing also allows browsers to pursue different priorities and features, while benefiting from the various directions and investments of other browsers.

+## Decreased maintenance overhead

+Implementers often shy away from building high-level features since they can create large, ongoing technical debt.
+Permafills can reduce this risk.
+Browsers can stop bundling a given permafill and just maintain a browser: URL-to-CDN-URL mapping instead.

 # Caveats
 We believe that the restriction of using unprivileged JavaScript, and the benefits that come from this, is necessary in order for the web to responsibly ship high-level features.
 However, this restriction has its tradeoffs: